DougPomerenke/YARP-UI/README.md

-# YARC - Yet Another Retirement Calculator
+# YARC-UI - Yet Another Retirement Calculator, User Interface

 YARC is a web application that is to be used as a tool for preparing financially for retirement.